 Although symptoms of andropause can vary in type and severity, the most common are:

 - Lower sex drive

 - Inability to concentrate

-- Sublingual tablet that dissolves quickly and easily under the tongue
+- Sublingual tablets that dissolve quickly under the tongue